ronawho/distributed-lsb/README.md

 or [cluster computer](https://en.wikipedia.org/wiki/Computer_cluster).
 It is called "distributed memory" because the supercomputer or cluster is made up of individual nodes and each node has its own memory.
-Distributed-memory computation is needed when the problem being solved involves more data than what can fit in the memory of one node.
+Distributed-memory computation is needed when one node can't solve the problem fast enough or when solving the problem involves more data than fits on one node.

-Generally speaking, efforts to write programs for these large systems come with challenges that a programmer needs to address in to achieve good performance.
+Generally speaking, efforts to write programs for these large systems come with challenges that a programmer needs to address to achieve good performance.
 In particular, programs that run in parallel on a PC or server won't necessarily perform well on a supercomputer or cluster because the distributed-memory environment has additional